rulego/rulego/examples/server/README.md

 - Supports RuleGo-Editor for visual front-end
 - Simple deployment, ready to use, no database required
 - Lightweight, low memory usage, high performance
+- Automatically registers all components and rule chains as MCP tools for AI assistants to call.
+For details: [rulego-server-mcp](https://rulego.cc/en/pages/rulego-server-mcp/)

 ## HTTP API